gprIN-US/customer_churn/README.md

 ```

 ---
-**This project shows recruiters**: outcome-driven framing, deployable code, CI, tests, and a polished README.
+**This project shows**: outcome-driven framing, deployable code, CI, tests, and a polished README.